chartjs/Chart.js/docs/charts/line.md

 ### Segment

 Line segment styles can be overridden by scriptable options in the `segment` object.
-Currently all of the `border*` options are supported.
+Currently all of the `border*` and `backgroundColor` options are supported.
 The segment styles are resolved for each section of the line between each point. `undefined` fallbacks to main line styles.

 Context for the scriptable segment contains the following properties: